sleepychild/artifactory_artifact_file/README.md

 # artifactory_artifact_file

 A very simple concourse resource.
-It just tracks for versioned files in a jfrog / artifactory repo path and can get a file.
+It just tracks for versioned files in a jfrog / artifactory repo path and can get the newest file.
+It also creates a `metadata.json` with the reported artifactory file perticulars (repo , path created when and by who, size and checksums).

 ## Usage